|

 An open

-vented to atmosphere. i.e. must not be connected or
+vented to atmosphere. i.e. must not be connected directly to

 configured in such a way that pressure can build up within.

-Vented cylinders are supplied from and normally breate into
+Vented cylinders are filled by and normally breathe back

-a feed and expansion tank (F&E, a reservoir of cold
+a header tank (or F&E, a reservoir of cold

-water) sited above the cylinder, often in the loft on in the
+water) sited above the cylinder, often in the loft.
+Or in the

 Unvented cylinder: